chimo/chromic.org/_posts/blog/2015-06-15-lifestream-architecture.md

 <h2>Conclusion</h2>

 <p>
-  I'm planning on adding more sources to the stream (my gnu-fm instance and possibly my Kodi media player to name a couple).
+  I'm planning on adding more sources to the stream as time goes by.
 Polishing how everything works is also an ongoing activity.
 </p>